ahmedjoubest/shiny-iac-infra/README.md

 - The architecture leverages an internet-facing ALB with SSL termination to securely route incoming HTTPS traffic to an ECS Fargate-based service that hosts the Shiny app as a containerized service within a designated ECS cluster.

+- The ALB is configured with stickiness to ensure that all requests from a user during their session are routed to the same server.
+This is achieved using **ALB-generated cookies**.

 - For security, the ALB has a dedicated security group open to the internet on port 443, while the ECS service security group restricts access to traffic solely from the ALB, ensuring controlled and secure access.

 - An SSL certificate is provisioned in ACM with DNS validation to secure the ALB and enable HTTPS traffic to the specified domain, including support for the `www` subdomain.